 SUMMARY OF PRODUCT CHARACTERISTICS

-1 NAME OF THE MEDICINAL PRODUCT
+1 NAME OF THE MEDICINAL PRODUCT Lisinopril 10 mg Tablets

-LISINOPRIL 10mg TABLETS

 2 QUALITATIVE AND QUANTITATIVE COMPOSITION

-Each tablets contains 10mg of Lisinopril as Lisinopril dihydrate.
+Each tablet contains lisinopril dihydrate equivalent to 10 mg anhydrous lisinopril.
 For the full list of excipients, see section 6.1.

 3 PHARMACEUTICAL FORM

-Tablet
+Tablets.

-Light pink, round, biconvex 7 mm tablets, scored on one side.

-The tablet can be divided into equal halves.
+10 mg tablets are white, round biconvex tablets with embossing "10" on one side and breakline on the other side.
+The tablets can be divided into equal halves.

 4 CLINICAL PARTICULARS

 4.1 Therapeutic indications

+Hypertension

+Treatment of hypertension.